 General Boarding vs. Staggered Check-In

-The first type is general boarding, in which the ship has a wide-open boarding window (usually about 3-4 hours) during which any passenger is free to arrive an anytime and board.
+The first type is general boarding, in which the ship has a wide-open boarding window (usually about 3-4 hours) during which any passenger is free to arrive at any time and board.
 So if you want to arrive right at the start of boarding to maximize your time on the ship, then you are welcome to do so.

-Which style of boarding you have will make a difference on when you should arrive to the port.
+The style of boarding you have will make a difference on when you should arrive to the port.
 The cruise line will let you know when you book your ticket what time you are eligible to board.

-When to Arrive for General Boarding
+When to Arrive for General Cruise Boarding

 So when should you get to the port?
 That depends on how badly you want to start your vacation.

 With large boarding windows, many people choose to arrive right when boarding begins (or even before!).
 That leads to long lines right at the start of the boarding window.
-While security and check-in are designed to move quickly, it still takes some time to process hundreds or thousands of passengers.
+While security and check-in are designed to move quickly, it still takes some time to process thousands of passengers.

-So if you want to board early, you can arrive at the port but be prepared to wait in line.
+So if you want to board early, you can arrive at the port right when boarding starts, but be prepared to wait in line.

 When to Arrive for Staggered Check-In

-By spreading passengers out along the entire boarding window, no one time sees and mass of people trying to board.
+By spreading passengers out along the entire boarding window, no one time sees as big a rush and mass of people trying to board.
 That means lines are shorter, especially at the beginning of boarding.

 What if you arrive late?
 In that case it’s no issue.
 If you arrive after your boarding time (but before boarding closes!), you will be allowed to board as usual.